-Alder Hey Children’s hospital is our largest project to date.
+Alder Hey Children’s hospital is one of our largest project to date.
 When we first spoke to the team, they had been looking at ways of using technology to provide distraction and entertainment.
-However needed help in selecting the technology as well as creating a unified feel to work for all children.
+However they needed help in selecting the technology as well as creating a unified feel to work for all children.

 The characters have featured in bespoke digital games and installations, vinyl designs and linear video.

 We were asked to create content for 4 discrete areas of Alder Hey hospital:

 - The surgical In- Patient and Out-Patient waiting areas

 - The Ward Play areas.
 Each area had specific requirements.

 The OPD games and activities needed to be weather–proof.
 This required us to work closely with the landscape architect to design suitable housings for the touch screens.
 For the surgical waiting areas the challenge was to create a range of age appropriate activities to keep the patients and their siblings occupied for what could potentially be a long period of time.
 The activities included a range of touch screen games for tablets and large touch TV screens for children of all ages.
 We designed and built motion tracking games and a large augmented reality installation to help with infection control.
 And for the very young children we designed a soft play area as well as a story area featuring linear videos.
 The stories were specially written, featuring our characters and presented by well known celebrities.